 How Long is Benzodiazepine Treatment?

 There is no clear answer to the question, “How long is benzodiazepine treatment?”
 People who become addicted to benzos vary in height, weight, age, and level of dosage consumed before beginning treatment.
-Treatment for their addiction can often take months if clients undergo all of the most common steps — detoxification, inpatient rehab, outpatient rehab, and aftercare — but some people may need fewer or more stages of care.
+Treatment for their addiction can often take months if patients undergo all of the most common steps — detoxification, inpatient rehab, outpatient rehab, and aftercare — but some people may need fewer or more stages of care.

 The recovery process from any drug is a lifelong process.
 Though recovery may be challenging, removing addictive substances is possible for people struggling with a substance use disorder.
 Regardless of how long treatment lasts, enrolling in a reputable rehab program is the first step in building a solid foundation to effectively continue recovery once treatment ends.